CrowdStrike/puppet-falcon/README.md

 If you want to pin the agent version to a specific version using the `api` install method then you can set `version_manage` to true.

-The below example will consult the API to determine what version the `version_decrement` with the value of `2` resolves to.
+In our example below we use `version_decrement`, but it works the same for all.
+Puppet will consult the API to determine what version `version_decrement => 2` resolves to.
 It then will download that version and ensure it is installed.

 Each subsequent run it will check the api to see if the version returned is the one installed.
 If for example, a new version is released it would cause the version returned from the check to change causing the agent to be upgraded to the new `n-2` version.

 > **warning**: This causes the module to consult the API every run to ensure the version the API returns is the version that is installed.
 This could cause rate limit issues for large deployments.
-If you want to have automate upgrades/downgrades and use the `api` install method it is generally suggested set `version_manage` to `false` and allow the CrowdStrike Update Policy do the upgrades/downgrades instead of Puppet.
+If you want to have automated upgrades/downgrades and use the `api` install method it is generally suggested to set `version_manage` to `false` and allow the CrowdStrike Update Policy to do the upgrades/downgrades instead of Puppet.

 ``` puppet